The Ruger 10/22 is one of the most popular .22 rifles in the world and a lot of people have one for small game hunting in a survival situation.

 A sling just makes sense.
 Think of it as the holster for your rifle.
 How many pistols will you be taking into a survival situation without a holster?

 Amazon has a ton of rifle slings as do most outdoor gear sites.
-I won’t recommend anything specific because you should get what is comfortable for you.

 2. Scope